|Last Quarterly Update:||3/6/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-Companies in this industry operate water treatment and water supply systems; they also operate sewer systems and sewage treatment facilities.
-Major companies include American Water Works, Aqua America, and California Water Service (all based in the US), along with France-based global giants SUEZ Environnement and Veolia Environnement.
+Companies in this industry operate water treatment and water supply systems; sewer systems and sewage treatment facilities; and steam and air-conditioning supply systems.
+Major companies include American Water Works, Aqua America, and California Water Service (all based in the US), along with France-based global giants SUEZ Environnement and Veolia Environnement, Brazil's SABESP, and the UK's Severn Trent.

 Demand depends on commercial and residential water needs, which are related to population growth and to the level of economic activity.
 The profitability of individual companies depends on efficiency of operations, because prices are fixed by public utility commissions (PUCs).
 Large companies have economies of scale in operations and the ability to raise capital for infrastructure improvements.
 Small companies can ...